Choosing The Best Blue Sapphire For Your Engagement Ring: What You Need To Know

 Australia is another large producer of some of the finest commercial-grade blue sapphire in the world.
 The gems mined in this country are typically dark blue and often feature dichroism.
 Dichroism refers to the presence of two colors in a single gemstone.
 In the case of Australian sapphire, the stones usually contain a mix of yellow, green, and blue.
 These multi-colored stones are also called “Parti-Sapphires” and are considered valuable because of their unique composition.

-Like Thai Sapphire, Australian Sapphire is often treated to achieve a lighter shade of blue.
+Like Thai Sapphire, Australian Sapphire is often treated to achieve a deeper shade of blue.

-With so many different varieties on the market, you may be wondering how the price for a blue sapphire is set.
+With so many different varieties on the market, you may be wondering how blue sapphires are priced.
 Typically, each stone is evaluated individually according to its color, carat, clarity, and cut, and whether it is treated or untreated (more on this below).

 Keep this in mind when shopping for blue sapphire engagement rings because some dealers will try to capitalize on a lower-grade stone if it comes from a well-known source.
 If you suspect that the quality of a stone is not reflected by its price, rather continue your search elsewhere.
 Also, be careful about buying gems from unknown online sources.

 Sapphire is a variety of the mineral corundum that forms naturally in the earth’s crust.
 It derives its color from the trace elements that were present in the environment during its formation.
-For example, blue sapphire is colored by trace amounts of titanium and iron.
+For example, yellow sapphires get their color from the presence of iron, while blue sapphires are colored by trace amounts of iron and titanium.

 A sapphire stone that has been taken from the ground and faceted without any further treatment is known as a natural sapphire.
 These stones are exceptionally rare, which is why natural sapphire rings are often quite expensive.